Is Client-Side Image Compression Safe?

 Final Verdict: Is Client-Side Image Compression Safe?

-The safest and most effective approach is understanding when client-side compression fits your goals and when additional optimization layers are required.
+The safest and most effective approach is understanding when client-side compression fits your goals and when additional optimisation layers are required.
+MeloTools is built entirely on this model — all image conversion and compression happens inside the browser with zero server uploads, giving teams a tool that is simultaneously fast, private, and verifiable.